Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 The H949 is the first pitch shifter Eventide made that could be properly used by guitarists, building on the legacy of the H910 pitch shifter.

 It was popularized by Led Zeppelin’s legendary guitarist Jimmy Page as his only piece of gear that was fully digital.
-Today, the H949 Harmonizer remains one of the best pitch shifter pedals around.
+Today, the H949 Harmonizer remains one of the best pitch shifter pedals.

-The H949 Harmonizer is a combination of digital delay, pitch changer, and all-around special effects unit.
+The H949 Harmonizer combines digital delay, a pitch changer, and an all-around special effects unit.
 This pedal allows you to create perfect harmonies, custom musical intervals, and even otherworldly and outlandish effects.

-It can also be used by a variety of instrumentalists.
+A variety of instrumentalists can also use it.
 You can fatten snares, de-tune synths, spread guitars, and create elaborate vocals to spice up your mix.

 The H949 allows you to beef up your guitar solos with a delayed reverse sweep, morph a solo vocalist into a group of backing singers, or send synths into a flanged-out black hole of noise.

-This pitch shifter pedal features the H949 engine which uses a proprietary autocorrelation algorithm to make intelligent splicing decisions.
-However, you can choose to “simplify” the algorithm by selecting a simple crossfade algorithm which results in characteristic glitching.
+This pitch shifter pedal features the H949 engine, which uses a proprietary autocorrelation algorithm to make intelligent splicing decisions.
+However, you can “simplify” the algorithm by selecting a simple crossfade algorithm that results in characteristic glitching.

-Sure, they are capable of harmonies and octaves, but a good pitch shifter will allow you to create truly warped and out-there sounds, as well as more subtle doubling and chorus effects.
+They are capable of harmonies and octaves, but a good pitch shifter will allow you to create everything from truly warped and out-there sounds to more subtle doubling and chorus effects.